Dual Degree Options

 Designed for the Working Professional

-Earn a Master’s in Mental Health Counseling while maintaining your current professional lifestyle.
+Earn a Master’s of Science in Mental Health Counseling while maintaining your current professional lifestyle.
 We have designed a limited-residency education model to provide you with an accessible, manageable experience.
 We empower your education, whether you are branching into a new profession or building on your current career.

 Meet the Highest Professional Standards